fluidlog/echoes-eccch/readme.md

 ### Step 3 - Conversion to JSON-LD Framed

-In JSON-LD has a serialisation that is more readable.
+JSON-LD has a serialisation that is more readable.
 So we add a "JSON-LD Framed" in the directory.
 We dont't use this serialisation in our project, but other application can use it.

 ### Step 4 - Transformation to JSON

 Our cartography software waits for input, specific JSON, so we use an ETL to transform the JSON-LD in simple JSON.
+It's our implementation choice, but at this step, every application does what it want.

 ### Step 5 - SemApps Importers